pytchlang/pytch-tutorials/bunner/tutorial.md

 Python's has a handy ``random.choice`` function will return one of the items from the list we give it, randomly chosen.

-The clone got it's own copy of the ``direction`` variable containing whatever the Car sprite had in it at the moment the clone was created.
+The clone got its own copy of the ``direction`` variable containing whatever the Car sprite had in it at the moment the clone was created.
 It contains the string 'right', so combining that with either '0' or '1' gets us one of the costume names.

 {{< commit begin-drive-routine >}}